lorrainescanlon/farmers-market-review/README.md

 | As a Site Administrator I can upload market pictures so that I can support the written content |

-I created a [GitHub project](https://github.com/users/lorrainescanlon/projects/3) and utilised the provided Kanban board method to split project elements into user stories and tasks.
-These tasks were updated as the project moved along until all tasks were completed.
+I created a [GitHub project](https://github.com/users/lorrainescanlon/projects/3) and utilised the provided Kanban board method to manage user stories and tasks.
+These tasks were updated as the project moved along and acceptance criteria was met, until all tasks were completed.

 ![Kanban](/static/docs/images/kanban.PNG)